I was going to tell you all about it.

 First of these was my trip to Germany a month ago.
 I visited my dad and stayed with my lovely friends, catching up and talking until the late evening, and then in the morning I got the train to Nuremberg.
 I’d been in a state of hyper-excitement and tension for weeks leading up to it, there was just so much emotion involved.
 The first time I went to a recital again since Eveline’s death in 2011, had to be this one, and I had to go on my own because I’d never see Ivo Pogorelich with anyone else.
 I had a good ticket but managed to grab an even better seat in the second row, just to the left, so I could see his hands and he was only 10-12 ft away.

 My expectations were sky-high, but he still blew them out of the water.
-I’d completely forgotten how magical it is to have him playing live right in front of me, and he absolutely killed me with the Mozart Adagio (click the link for a one-minute sample; you’ll see what I mean), which I’ve been practising myself recently, and especially the Liszt sonata.
-Both with the Liszt and the Schumann Symphonic Etudes, he even improved on his own earlier recordings of them, something I didn’t think possible.
-I was struggling to process it all; he still does that to me 31 years later (this link is my story of how it all started and why he’s so important to me).
+I’d completely forgotten how magical it is to have him playing live right in front of me, and he absolutely killed me with the Mozart Adagio (click the link for a one-minute sample; you’ll see what I mean), which I’ve been practising myself recently.
+But the undisputed highlight was the Liszt sonata.
+Out of this world.
+Schumann’s Symphonic Etudes, brilliant, I liked them even better than his older (stellar) recording of them, something I didn’t think possible.
+I was struggling to process it all; he still does that to me 31 years later.

 He signed CDs afterwards, but I didn’t join the queue.
 Maybe I should have.
 I did watch him for a bit, being his usual cordial self (where people get this BS that he’s arrogant, I don’t know.
 I’ve met him before, many years ago, and he’s never been anything but exceedingly friendly), and I just wanted to hug him.
 I’m so bloody grateful that he’s still around, still doing this, still putting up with the circus people stage around him.
 It means so much.
 Maybe I’ll get to tell him one day.